This is the 3rd and final column in a series on List Building.

 Push Traffic to Your Content

-Once you have published the content, and the lead magnet is attached to the content and ready to download, it’s time to find ways to drive traffic to the content.
-There are numerous ways to do this.
-Publish a blurb and a link on social media platforms and/or paid advertising, allowing affiliates to use the content as a promotion method and more.
+Once you have published the content, and the lead magnet is attached to the content and ready to download, it’s time to attract traffic to the content.
+There are numerous channels to do this.
+Publish a blurb and a link on social media platforms and/or paid advertising, allow affiliates to apply the content as a promotion method and more.
 The important thing is to get targeted traffic to consume the content.

 Educate & Nurture Your List Members

-Once they sign up for your list due to downloading the lead magnet now it’s time to educate and nurture the list members.
-Ensure that you create at least 1 to 3+ emails in a series designed to teach them from day one what to expect from you but also about their problems and the solutions that you offer.
-As you create the series, think about the article they read to find the lead magnet, as well as the topic of the lead magnet.
+Once they sign up for your list because of downloading the lead magnet, now it’s time to educate and nurture the list members.
+Ensure that you create at least 1 to 3+ emails in a series blueprinted to teach them from day one what to expect from you.
+Plus also about their problems and the solutions you offer.
+As you produce the series, think about the article they read to find the lead magnet, and the lead magnet.
 Expand on it, poke it, explore it, and make them think about it.

 Pitch Your Offers

-Within the emails that you send, you should be making offers.
-If you’re nervous about making offers, remember that you’d be doing your audience a huge disservice not to offer them solutions to their problems when you know about them.
-Since they signed up due to your content, you already know that they want and need the solutions you have.
+Within the emails you broadcast, you should be producing offers.
+If you’re nervous about making offers, remember that you’d be doing your audience a massive disservice not to introduce them to solutions for their problems.
+Since they signed up because of your content, you already realize they want and need your solutions.
 Try to pitch an offer at least every three or four emails.

 Make the Sale

-Once you make the sale your relationship is not over.
-It’s growing.
-Now you’ll need to create an email series for the buyer designed to lead them through another funnel.
+Once you make the sale, your affiliation is not over.
+It’s increasing.
+Now you must establish an email series for the buyer blueprinted to lead them through another funnel.
 Use a good autoresponder system and landing page option like Leadpages or Instapage for landing pages and Drip for email.

 Remember, all of this must flow seamlessly.
 Not only does the topic need to be closely related to the best conversion but it should be easy for your audience to take advantage of and use.
-When you’re creating your funnels, simply think about the process as, “what’s the next step my readers need to take and what tool or product do they need to do it?”.
-When you put yourself in their shoes you’ll be much more successful.
+When you’re making your funnels, simply think about the procedure as, “what’s the next step my readers require to take and what tool or product do they need to do it?”.
+When you put yourself in their shoes, you’ll be much more successful.

 Making Connections: Mention Your Opt-In Offer In Existing Content

-Every time you write a new blog post it’s an opportunity to use one of the lead magnets you’ve already created.
-You don’t want to put the opt-in offers on only one page or one blog post or article.
-You can put each opt-in within any type of content you create that matches and helps expand on the information.
+Every time you scribble a new blog post, it’s an opportunity to employ one of the lead magnets you’ve already created.
+You don’t want to position the opt-in offers on only one page or one blog post or article.
+You can insert each opt-in within any content you prepare that matches and helps expand on the information.

-If you’re writing about something that reminds you of another blog post you wrote, or about a lead magnet that you created, it’s a great time to link to either one.
+If you’re writing about something that reminds you of another blog post you wrote, or about a lead magnet you produced, it’s a great time to link to either one.
 Call it out so it’s noticeable.
-Say something like, “Get more information from this cheat sheet I created for you.”
+Announce something like, “Get more information from this cheat sheet I created for you.”

-You can also mention your content upgrades on social media.
-What if someone asks a question that your blog post that has the content upgrade in it will help answer?
-If it’s permitted by the rules of your group, provide a blurb to the blog post and a link to it so that they can read your information and grab the opt-in offer too.
+You can also reference your content upgrades on social media.
+What if someone poses a question that your blog post that has the content upgrade in it will help answer?
+If it’s allowed by the rules of your group, introduce a blurb to the blog post and a link to it so they can read your information and grab the opt-in offer too.

 Analyze Your Content

-Start with the content that gets the most views, as long as that content is laser targeted toward your ideal audience.
-See if you can match it with content upgrades you’ve already created or create something new to help expand on the content and promote more understanding for your audience.
+Start with the content that catches the most views, as long as that content is laser targeted toward your ideal audience.
+See if you can match it with content upgrades you’ve already prepared or produce something original to help expand on the content and promote more understanding for your audience.
 By having multiple points of entry onto your lists via the content you already have, you’ll build your list even faster.

 Slow & Steady Wins the Race

 You’ve probably heard the childhood story of the Tortoise and The Hare.
-While the rabbit jumps all over the place and moves fast, the turtle makes steady progress without distraction and beats the rabbit.
+While the rabbit bounces all over the place and advances fast, the turtle recreates steady progress without distraction and beats the rabbit.

-Think of yourself like the turtle.
+Consider of yourself to be like the turtle.
 Don’t feel as if you need to do everything at once.
-Focus on your most read content, and developing entry points with opt-in offers to your audience that helps them so that they can get on your list.
+Focus on your most read content and developing entry points with opt-in offers to your audience that helps them so they can get on your list.

 Develop a Habit

-Over time you’ll create a lot of connections with your content that will create targeted opportunities and entry points to grow your list.
-Don’t feel pressured to create 5 opt-ins today, but make it your goal to create as many as you can that make sense for your audience.
+Over time, you’ll prepare a lot of connections with your content that will establish targeted opportunities and entry points to grow your list.
+Don’t feel pressured to generate 5 opt-ins today, but make it your goal to assemble as many as you can that make sense for your audience.

 How To Turn A Blog Post Series Into A Content Upgrade Offer

-A really good way to work toward creating a content upgrade is to develop an outline for a blog series.
-If you already have a blog series or two on your site you’re in luck because you already have a great content upgrade you can offer.
-This idea works with new or existing content and is a simple way to create more opt-in offers.
+A really good way to utilise a content upgrade is to develop an outline for a blog series.
+If you already have a blog series or two on your site, you’re in luck because you already have a great content upgrade you can offer.
+This idea works with new or existing content and is a casual way to create more opt-in offers.